mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_pages/about.md

 <br />

-In particular, I am interested in developing models and reaserch for low resource languages for automatic speech recognition like Wav2vec, sound reconstruction through VAEs and Vq-VAEs, medical domain modeling and medical phynotyping, knowledge graphs for medical modeling, chatbots and virtual assistants.
+In particular, I am interested in developing models and reaserch for low resource languages for automatic speech recognition like Wav2vec, sound reconstruction through VAEs and Vq-VAEs, medical domain modeling and medical phynotyping, knowledge graphs for medical modeling, reverse image search engines, chatbots and virtual assistants.